kannanjayachandran/Full-Stack-Data-Science/06. Data_Science-I/Linear_algebra.md

 > Each singular value in $Σ$ represents the extent to which its corresponding singular vector direction contributes to the overall data spread in $A$.

+For example, consider using SVD to perform dimensionality reduction on a dataset where the number of features (columns) is much larger than the number of observations (rows).
+SVD allows us to approximate the data by focusing on the most significant patterns, represented by the largest singular values.
+We can achieve dimensionality reduction by selecting only the top \( k \) largest singular values in \( \Sigma \), along with the corresponding columns in \( U \) and rows in \( V^T \).
+This selection process results in a reduced representation of \( A \) that retains the essential structure of the original data.

+Specifically:

+1. **Select the Top \( k \) Singular Values**: Retain only the \( k \) largest singular values from \( \Sigma \).
+This step effectively captures the most meaningful data patterns while discarding smaller, less significant components.

+2. **Truncate \( U \) and \( V^T \)**: Select the first \( k \) columns of \( U \) and the first \( k \) rows of \( V^T \), corresponding to the retained singular values.
+This truncated SVD representation captures the primary structure of \( A \) in a lower-dimensional form, significantly reducing the number of features while preserving the most important information.

+This approach is especially useful in machine learning and data science, where reducing dimensionality can improve computational efficiency and reduce the risk of overfitting by eliminating noise.

 ## Pseudoinverse

 The pseudoinverse is a generalization of the matrix inverse that applies to both square and non-square (rectangular) matrices.
 The pseudoinverse of a matrix $A$ is denoted as $A^+$ and is particularly useful for solving systems of linear equations when an exact solution may not exist or when $A$ is not invertible.
 We can compute the pseudoinverse of $A$ using its SVD representation: